pokt-network/poktroll/docusaurus/docs/protocol/primitives/probabilistic_proofs.md

 ## Morse Based Value Selection

-As of writing (October 2024), Shannon is not live and only Morse can be used to approximate realistic values.
+As of writing (October 2024), Shannon MainNet is not live; therefore, data from Morse must be used to approximate realistic values.

 ### Selecting `ProofRequirementThreshold`